TcMenu/TaskManagerIO/README.md

 Here we just demonstrate the most basic usage.
 Take a look at the examples for more complex cases, or the reference documentation that's built from the source.

-Include the header file
+Include the header file:

 ```
 #include <TaskManagerIO.h>
 ```

-In the setup method, add an event that gets fired once in the future:
+In the setup method, add an function callback that gets fired once in the future:

 ```
  // Create a task scheduled once every 100 miliis